r-pufky/docs/operating-systems/ubuntu/18.04/server.md

 The secure config requires that users are added to the `ssh` group before publickey auth will work; as well as enabling the secure config.

+Longstanding SSH options have been [removed in this release and your SSH config will not carry over unchanged.][14]

 Create /etc/ssh/<username> directories
 ```bash
 mkdir /etc/ssh/<username>